An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 - Creates a plot twist.

-An Outline Example of the 8-Beat Scene and Sequel Sequence
+Example: 8-Beat Scene and Sequel Sequence

 - Hook: The story’s chief protagonist, Bob, hurries to a department meeting called by his boss, and if he gets there ahead of time, the new business he just signed with his largest customer could land him a promotion.